 But what if you don’t have anything specific that you need to do during your lunch break?
 Well, one option is to use the time to learn something new.
 And what better way to do that than by reading a book?

 If you’re looking for something quick and easy to read during your lunch break, then we’ve got just the thing.
 Here are six books that can be read in an hour or less, and which will leave you feeling inspired and motivated for the rest of the day.

 It is important to take regular breaks when working, as this helps to boost productivity and avoid feelings of burnout.
 However, there is a fine line between taking enough breaks and taking too many breaks.
 The ideal number of breaks will depend on the individual, but a good rule of thumb is to take a break every two hours.

 There are a variety of ways to take breaks, and each person will have their own preferences.
-Some people like to take a walk, while others prefer to meditate or listen to music.
+Some people like to take a walk, while others prefer to meditate or listen to music (check out Koan meditation, worked for me).
 It is important to find a method of taking breaks that works for you and that you can stick to.

 How to wind down after work